WHY CHOOSE A PROFESSIONAL COURSE?

 There are two types of college in Canada:

-they have more frequent start dates during the year, they can accept you even without a language certificate, they allow you to enroll with less notice and they have a lower average cost than public colleges
+Colleges have more frequent start dates during the year, and can accept you even without a language certificate.
+They have a lower average cost than public colleges, and allow you to enrol with less notice.

 6 REASONS TO CHOOSE A PROFESSIONAL COURSE